 • ARBITRATION CLAUSE: The clause will be trigger when internal disputes arise and will be settled through arbitration.

 Can my Company’s Constitution be Changed?

-If a company’s shareholders wish to amend, modify or revoke the standing constitution they must notify the Registrar of the Companies Registration Office within 10 working days of making any changes.
+Yes, a company’s constitution can be altered, but must first be approved by the members (shareholders) of the company in an AGM/EGM by passing a resolution.
+If the members of a company wish to amend, modify or revoke the standing constitution they must notify the Registrar of the Companies Registration Office within 10 working days of making any changes.
 An application must be filed by either a director or a shareholder; the court may consent to alter a company’s Constitution if it believes they’re justified in doing so.
 Following the judgement, a court-imposed alteration to the Constitution must be submitted to the CRO within 10 working days.

-For more information on any of the information covered in this article, please do not hesitate to contact Darragh Hogan or Róisín Cunningham (our Company Secretarial Administrators) on +353 1 6461625 or email us at email@example.com.
+For more information on any of the information covered in this article, please do not hesitate to contact a member of our Company Secretarial Team on +353 1 6461625 or email us at email@example.com